disha-22/disha-22.github.io/_projects/bio.md

 <h6> Highlights </h6>
 > <b>Career Foundations:</b> Got a solid start on the fundamentals of applying big-data computing techniques to drive advances in fighting diseases such as Alzheimer's and cancer.
 <br><br> <b>Featured Speaker:</b> Was selected as one of the presenters in the STEMaway Showcase event featuring top high school students.
+Video embedded below.
 <br><br> <b>Community Contributions:</b> Used the knowledge from this internship to created a workshop to introduce the fundamentals of Bioinformatics and Data Science to High School students.

 <h6> Soft Skills </h6>